 - A certified copy of the child’s birth certificate (long form/microfilm copy), obtained from the local health department, and must accompany the petition.
 This version of the birth certificate contains the doctor and hospital information.

-- A certified copy of the petitioner’s Marriage License Abstract/Application (from the Court that issued the license).
+- A certified copy of the petitioner’s Marriage License Abstract (from the Court that issued the license) and a certified copy of any divorce decree’s (if applicable)

 - A certified copy of the original Birth Certificate for the petitioner and custodial parent.